pgdurand/BeeDeeM-User-Manual/cmdline/install-banks.md

 $ ./install.sh <DESC>

     where
-      - ${installDir} is replaced by the directory where BeeDeeM is installed in on your system, and test is the name of the global descriptor (without its extension .gd) to be used.
+      - ${installDir}: replace by the directory where BeeDeeM is installed on your system.
       - <DESC> is a global descriptor file name without its '.gd' extension
 ```